bozerkins/clickhouse-client/README.md

 ## Ping

-Clickhouse Database supports a ping method, yay.
-So this client supports it as well.
+Clickhouse Database supports a ping method.

-You can check if the database responds properly using "ping" method.
+You can check if the database responds properly using "ping" method of the client.

 ```php
 $client->ping();
 ```

-If you do not get an Exception out of this, that's generally a good sing.
+In case of connection problems an Exception will be thrown.

 ## Exception handling